awslabs/graphstorm/examples/sagemaker-pipelines-graphbolt/README.md

 python ~/graphstorm/sagemaker/pipeline/execute_sm_pipeline.py \
     --pipeline-name $PIPELINE_NAME \
     --region $REGION \
-    --async-execution

 echo execute arxiv pipeline
 ```

-Note that we save the log output to `arxiv-local-logs.txt`.
-We'll use that later to analyze the training speed.
+We'll use the logs later to analyze the training speed.

 Once the pipeline finishes it will print a message like